iplaces-org/iplaces-org.github.io/readme.md

 # iPlaces: Connecting Place to Planet

-## The Ultimate Tool for Field Station Directors

-### Simplify Project Management.
+## Simplify Project Management.
 Maximize Impact.

 Managing project applications to access field stations is complex, time-consuming, and often unsupported. iPlaces changes that with a streamlined platform designed specifically for Field Station Directors.